ophub/amlogic-s9xxx-armbian/build-armbian/armbian-docs/README.md

 Please refer to [Description](led_screen_display_control.md)

 ### 11.3 How to restore the original Android TV system

+Usually use armbian-ddbr backup to restore, or use Amlogic usb burning tool to restore the original Android TV system.

+#### 11.3.1 Restoring using armbian-ddbr backup

+It is recommended that you make a backup of the original Android TV system that comes with the current box before installing the Armbian system in a new box, so that you can use it when you need to restore the system.
+Please boot the Armbian system from `TF/SD/USB`, enter the `armbian-ddbr` command, and then enter `b` according to the prompts to backup the system.
+The backup file is stored in the path `/ddbr/BACKUP-arm-64-emmc. img.gz` , please download and save.
+When you need to restore the Android TV system, upload the previously backed up files to the same path of the `TF/SD/USB` device, enter the `armbian-ddbr` command, and then enter `r` according to the prompt to restore the system.

+#### 11.3.2 Restoring with Amlogic usb burning tool

 - Under normal circumstances, re-insert the USB hard disk and install it again.